StanfordVL/sail-blog-new-post/_posts/2020-12-20-Bluepeoplevs.Neycity.md

 models use noisy features, they're incentivized to devalue a good score when the candidate is from a lower-performing group."
-summary: "Discriminatory behavior towards certain groups by machine learning (ML) models is especially concerning in critical applications such as hiring.
+summary: "Discriminatory behavior towards certain groups by machine learning (ML) models is concerning in critical applications such as hiring.
 We show that when ML
 models use noisy features, they're incentivized to devalue a good score when the candidate is from a lower-performing group."
-feature-img: "{{ site.baseurl }}/assets/img/posts/2020-12-20-Bluepeoplevs.Neycity/image7.png"
+feature-img: "assets/img/posts/2020-12-20-Bluepeoplevs.Neycity/image7.png"
-thumbnail: "{{ site.baseurl }}/assets/img/posts/2020-12-20-Bluepeoplevs.Neycity/image7.png"
+thumbnail: "assets/img/posts/2020-12-20-Bluepeoplevs.Neycity/image7.png"
 author: <a href="https://fereshte.people.stanford.edu/">Fereshte Khani</a>
 tags: [ML]
 ---